Engineering

 Agent Frameworks

 The agent framework coverage reflects how fragmented the agentic ecosystem remains.
 No single framework has won.
-Developers are building across all of them, and a memory layer that locks you to one framework is a memory layer developers won't adopt at scale.
+Developers are building across all of them, and a memory layer that locks to one framework is a memory layer developers will not adopt at scale.

 The 13 agent framework integrations currently documented:

-• CAMEL AI - role-playing and cooperative agents
+• CAMEL AI for role-playing and cooperative agents,

-The Mastra integration is notable specifically because it is TypeScript-first.
-The @mastra/mem0 package provides a first-party integration that does not require the developer to manage a Python server.
-It exposes memory as two tools (Mem0-memorize and Mem0-remember) that Mastra agents use through standard tool-calling, with memories saved asynchronously to avoid blocking response generation.
+The Mastra integration is notable because it is TypeScript-first.
+The @mastra/mem0 package provides a first-party integration that does not require managing a Python server.
+It exposes memory as two tools: Mem0-memorize and Mem0-remember , that Mastra agents use through standard tool-calling, with memories saved asynchronously to avoid blocking response generation.

 Voice Agent Integrations

-Three dedicated voice integrations represent what may be the most significant emerging use case for persistent memory:
+Three dedicated voice integrations represent one of the most significant emerging use cases for persistent memory: ElevenLabs for conversational voice AI, LiveKit for real-time voice and video agents, and Pipecat for voice-first AI applications.

 Developer Tool Integrations